In this video, I review ‘The Future Bites’ the new album by Steven Wilson.

 - Blue Ray – includes 5.1 mix in Dolby Atmos

-I know some fans will be thinking this release is as far away from The Raven Who Refuse to Sing as you can get.
+I know some fans will be thinking that this release is as far away from The Raven Who Refuse to Sing as you can get.
 But is it really?
 Listen to the last song on the album ‘Count Of Unease’ This does have the same sense of melancholy that many of the tracks from that album shared.
-The other thing I love about Steven Wilson is no matter how upbeat the music sounds his vocal delivery still has that unsettling feel to it.
-He maintains this air of mystery around him, which is this social media-saturated times is quite an achievement.
+The other thing I love about Steven Wilson, is that no matter how upbeat the music sounds, his vocal delivery still has that unsettling feel to it.
+He maintains this air of mystery around him, which in these social media-saturated times, is quite an achievement.

 All the formats come with a booklet with lyrics and credits.
 I really like the design as well.

 Highly recommended, and yes, it’s progressive!